kuzzleio/documentation-old/src/api-documentation/notifications/user-scope-out.md

 ---
 layout: full.html
 algolia: true
-title: A user left this room
+title: A User Leaves a Room
 order: 800
 ---

-# A user left this room
+# A User Leaves a Room

 ```javascript
 {